Rates that reward experience!

 At 80, you’ll be required to undergo a yearly medical check to ensure you’re fit to drive.

-When you renew your licence, you will be asked if you’re taking medication or have a medical condition.
+When renewing your licence in South Australia and the Northern Territory, you will be asked if you’re taking medication or have a medical condition.
 If you are/do, you may need to partake in a medical examination, which will determine if you’re fit to drive unrestricted.

 Take advantage of favourable senior rates